“stunning virtuosity and ensemble work”

 “fresh and surprising interpretations”

-Merz Trio's 2019-2020 season includes performances at major venues in New York, Boston, and Chicago, along with residencies at Snape Maltings and Yellow Barn.
-Past major appearances include NEC's Jordan Hall, the Kennedy Center's Terrace Theater, the Melbourne Town Hall, and Aldeburgh's Jubilee Hall.
-The Trio has enjoyed festival appearances at the Chesapeake Festival, Olympic Music Festival, and Lake Champlain Music Festival, and residencies at Avaloch Farm Music Institute and Snape Maltings.
-The Trio has additionally been featured by the BBC's Radio 3, Australia's Classic FM, and Chicago's WFMT Radio.
-They have given masterclasses at New England Conservatory's Preparatory Division and C'est Bon Summer Academy.
+Merz Trio's 2019-2020 season includes performances at Boston's Jordan Hall, NYC's Sheen Center, and the Chicago Cultural Center, along with residencies at Snape Maltings and Yellow Barn.
+Past major appearances include Jordan Hall, the Kennedy Center's Terrace Theater, the Melbourne Town Hall, and Aldeburgh's Jubilee Hall.
+The Trio has additionally been featured in live performance on the BBC's Radio 3, Australia's Classic FM, and Chicago's WFMT Radio.

-Based in Boston, Merz Trio is the current Professional Trio in Residence at the New England Conservatory (2018-2020).
-They are deeply indebted to their work with their mentors at NEC — Vivian Weilerstein, Donald Weilerstein, and Merry Peckham — as well as their wider work with Julio Elizalde, Gerhard Schulz, Mark Steinberg, Marcy Rosen, Seth Knopp, Thomas Sauer, Alisdair Tate, Isabel Charisius, Nina Lee, Robert Mcdonald, Natasha Brofsky, and Serena Canin.
+Based in Boston, Merz Trio is the current Professional Trio in Residence at the New England Conservatory.
+They are deeply indebted to their work with their mentors at NEC — Vivian Weilerstein, Donald Weilerstein, Merry Peckham, and Kim Kashkashian — as well as their wider work with mentors Julio Elizalde, Gerhard Schulz, Mark Steinberg, Marcy Rosen, Seth Knopp, Thomas Sauer, Alisdair Tate, Isabel Charisius, Natasha Brofsky, Nina Lee, Robert Mcdonald, and Serena Canin.